allenliu107/University-of-Maryland-Athlete-Performance/README.md

 # Football Visualizations

 ## Coach's Report
 The dashboard delivers key insights for coaches by analyzing various performance metrics.
-It includes Player Load Metrics, which track overall player load per minute and rank athletes by position.
+It includes Player Load Metrics, which track overall player load per minute and ranks athletes by position.
 The Distance Analysis highlights high-effort movements, such as 30+ and 70+ yard efforts, across different positions and top-performing athletes.
 Additionally, Speed Insights showcase the top 10 highest speeds recorded and assess speed readiness based on a seven-day window to reach 92% of maximum speed.
 Lastly, the Explosive Efforts metric provides an average count of high-intensity movements, helping coaches evaluate player performance and workload effectively.

 ![image](https://github.com/user-attachments/assets/1031618d-4beb-43b8-a576-1acae09cb16c)

 ## Report for by Postion Group
 The following dashboards provide an overview of athlete performance metrics across different position groups .
-It highlights Distance, Player Load, Speed, breaking down each individual athlete.
-Additionally, Total Player Load and Explosive Efforts over time are also featured in a bar graph to offer insight on workload distribution accross different time periods.
+It highlights Distance, Player Load, and Speed, breaking down each individual athlete.
+Additionally, Total Player Load and Explosive Efforts are featured over time in a bar graph to offer insight on workload distribution accross different time periods.

 ![Screenshot 2025-03-25 at 10 54 19 AM](https://github.com/user-attachments/assets/b1cdba40-2cee-4f09-ac6e-26b44e5599ab)
 ![Screenshot 2025-03-25 at 10 54 06 AM](https://github.com/user-attachments/assets/a23f0d13-d520-432f-a58d-f6211a376162)